-The profession is regulated in Manitoba, New Brunswick, Alberta and Saskatchewan by the colleges of physicians and surgeons in these provinces and PAs currently practicing in either of these provinces must be registered with their respective provincial College.
+The profession is regulated in Manitoba, New Brunswick, Nova Scotia, Alberta, and Saskatchewan by the colleges of physicians and surgeons in these provinces and PAs currently practicing in either of these provinces must be registered with their respective provincial College.

 How do I apply to a Canadian PA education program?